 I am a multi-accredited endurance coach but I use a Lydiard style approach to training endurance runners (5k through to marathon and beyond).
+I provide groups coached sessions for beginners and improvers and also train 1:1, in person and remotely.
 I can create a plan specifically tailored to your needs to enable you to reach your running goals.
 No two plans are the same.
 That’s because we are each quite different; even if we run about the same parkrun times, we probably have different training histories, lifestyles, stresses, and demands on our time.
 We may also have specific issues, such as previous injuries, that need to be taken into account.
 There is no ’off the shelf’ plan, just clear proven physiological principles applied to your specific needs and with your goal and timeframe in mind.

 If you aren’t quite ready to start a running plan, I can help you get the required levels of fitness through a mixed approach that addresses diet, recovery and conditioning as well as running.

 I genuinely believe that humans feel better if they maintain fitness levels and I want to enable those who wish to pursue fitness for its health benefits, or for personal goals, to be given an opportunity to make real progress and to avoid habitual setbacks due to training errors.
 Personal training is all about the individual.

 I use a holistic approach to help you identify your real goals.
 Together we refine them so as to make them realistic for you, given the many demands on your time and energy.
 I hold accreditations in nutrition and yoga in addition to running coaching and gym-based strength training and women’s specific coaching so I apply this breath of perspective to help you make progress.